 VEGF can induce growth of pre-existing (angiogenesis) or de novo vessels (vasculogenesis), and is therefore key for embryonic development and vessel repair.
 VEGF is also hijacked by solid tumors to support their neoplastic growth.

 The VEGF family includes VEGF-A, VEGF-B, VEGF-C, VEGF-D, VEGF-E, and placental growth factor 1 and 2 (PIGF-1 and PIGF-2, respectively)1,2.
 VEGF-A is the most potent inducer of blood vessel growth known to date, whereas VEGF-E is more specific for localized pathological processes of angiogenesis.

-Family members are encoded by multiple exons that can can give rise different isoforms after alternative splicing, with consequence on solubility and receptor binding3.
+Family members are encoded by multiple exons that can give rise different isoforms after alternative splicing, with consequences on solubility and receptor binding3.
 For example, VEGF-A exists in seven isoforms, while VEGF-B presents two isoforms.

 VEGF family members transduce their signal intercellularly by binding to membrane-bound tyrosine kinase receptors: VEGF-A and B have a preference for VEGFR-1; VEGF-A, C, D and E can bind to VEGFR-2; VEGF-C and D to VEGFR-3 (expressed only in hematopoietic cells).
 The activation of VEGF receptors is considered one of the most critical events in angiogenesis3.

 VEGF has activity in diverse cell types, such as muscle4 and neuronal cells5, however its main actions are on endothelial cells6.
 Family members play key roles in orchestrating the formation of new blood vessels, such as induction of gene expression, regulation of vascular permeability, and promotion of cell migration, proliferation and survival.